Miguevrgo/Oxide/README.md

 - **Bitboards:** Efficient board representation using bitboards for fast move generation and evaluation.
 - **Obstruction Difference:** Move generation optimized with obstruction difference for sliding pieces.
 - **UCI Compliance:** Fully compatible with UCI (Universal Chess Interface), making it playable in tools like CuteChess, Lichess (via bots), or any UCI-supporting GUI.
-- **Alpha-Beta Pruning:** Search algorithm with alpha-beta pruning for efficiency, enhanced with parallelization to find the best move faster.
+- **Alpha-Beta Pruning:** Search algorithm with alpha-beta pruning for efficiency, enhanced with several techniques, using a single thread for more comprehensive read.
 - **Simplicity & Readability:** Codebase designed to be as straightforward as possible while maintaining decent performance.
 - **Inspiration:** Built with insights from the [Chess Programming Wiki](https://www.chessprogramming.org/), and engines like [Carp](https://github.com/dede1751/carp) and [Akimbo](https://github.com/jnlt3/akimbo), to whom I owe the NNUE implementation.